TheGreatMarksman/greek-new-testament-with-parsing/output/README.md

   - betacode: beta code of Byzantine Majority Text word
   - std_poly_LC: standard polytonic (changes grave accents to acute) lowercase form of Byzantine Majority Text word
   - lemma: dictionary form of Byzantine Majority Text word
-  - str_num: Strong's Number for the word; if rp_text is not blank, str_num is what Maurice A. Robinson specified for that word, as seen here: [https://github.com/byztxt/byzantine-majority-text/tree/master/source/Strongs].
+  - str_num: Strong's Number (numbers assigned by James Strong to every root word in the Bible) for the word; if rp_text is not blank, str_num is what Maurice A. Robinson specified for that word, as seen here: [https://github.com/byztxt/byzantine-majority-text/tree/master/source/Strongs].
 Otherwise,     str_num is one of up to three possible Strong's Numbers for that word
   - rp_str_num_count: the number of times the Strong's number appears in the Byzantine Majority Text
   - root_1, root_2, root_3: up to three roots for Byzantine Majority Text word
   - alt_1_str_num, alt_2_str_num: up to 2 possible alternate Strong's Numbers